 Kazuo Umezu's Horror Theater: The Present (Umezu Kazuo: Kyôfu gekijô - Purezento) (Japan, 2005)

-What happened that night was never been clear, as we go head long to a few years later, as we join the young adult Yuko celebrating Christmas with her loud, brash and annoying friends, one of which just happens to be a guy she's eyeballing.
-When a simple trip to the bar was rendered boring, the gang decided to pack up and spend their night at a fancy mansion-like hotel.
-There, they found their night of possible fun and games turned into a horrifying nightmare when a vengeful Santa Claus decided to get back the presents he gave, and he's doing it with a nasty chained blade and a pack of carnivorous reindeers!
+What happened next that night was never made clear, as we go head long to a few years later, joining the now-young adult Yuko celebrating Christmas with her loud, brash and annoying friends, one of which just happens to be a guy she's eyeballing.
+When a simple trip to the bar wasn't enough to satisfy their debauchery, the gang decided to pack up and spend their night at a fancy mansion-like hotel.
+There, they find their night of possible fun and games turned into a horrifying nightmare when a vengeful Santa Claus decided to get back the presents he gave, and he's doing it with a nasty chained blade and a pack of carnivorous reindeers!

 The Present is, by all means, a J-Horror flick trying to be an American slasher; while it have many of the usual suspects right, the overall feel is definitely your standard Asian horror in terms of weirdness and theme.
 Not a bad movie for this time of the year, and a definite try for any Killer Santa fans out there!